Manila gets a lot of bad press, so I really wanted to visit it for myself and it wasn’t anywhere near as bad as people say.

 It reminded me of cities in South America because of the Spanish influence, and it had a whole different vibe to the other cities I’d visited in Southeast Asia.

-s lots of history, friendly people and things to do and one of the things we wanted to visit was the Baseco Slum with (not an ad) as it had been recommended to us.
+There was lots of history, friendly people and things to do and one of the things we wanted to visit was the Baseco Slum with Smokey Tours (not an ad) as it had been recommended to us.

 Just like when I went on the Dharavi Slum tour, I wanted to learn more about the realities of living in poverty, as if you’re seeing the world, you should see it.